OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

       (define-fun c () Int 0)
     )
   ```
-  Note: you need to select the SAT solver Tableaux as the model generation is not
+  *Note*: you need to select the SAT solver Tableaux as the model generation is not
   supported yet by the other SAT solvers.

-You can fine-tune the moment Alt-Ergo computes its models by using the option `--interpretation=VALUE` where VALUE can be:
-  * "none", to disable model generation (by default);
-  * "first", to output the first model found;
-  * "every", to compute a model before each decision;
-  * "last", to output the last model computed before returning 'unknown'.

-  Note: this option only works with the option `--sat-solver tableaux`.
+The options `--dump-models` and `--produce-models`
+  select the right SAT solver for you.

 ### Output
 The results of an Alt-ergo's execution have the following form :